pipizhaoa/Pandalyst/README.md

     <img src="imgs/human_eval.png" width="400"/>
 </p>

+- As the results shown, The performance of **Pandalyst-13B-V1.0** and **Pandalyst-7B-V1.1** is similar.
+- Since the 7B model achieves a higher executable rate, I recommend that you try the **Pandalyst-7B-V1.1** first.
 - Thank you for your understanding that manually evaluating the accuracy of code takes a lot of time.

 ### Case show